informatics-isi-edu/ErmrestDataUtils/README.md

 The data import and export utility allows to create new catalog, schemas, tables and entities as well as export them.

+## Getting Started

+To work with this piece of code, `npm install` should be run to install the dependencies specified in `package.json`.

 ### Import

 To import data you need to provide a configuration that specifies the content to be created, Ermrest API Url and AuthCookie.
 This could be declared like this